TheRenegadeCoder/sample-programs-website/docs/projects/fraction-math/python/index.md

 {% endraw %}

-Fraction Math in Python was written by:
+[Fraction Math](https://sampleprograms.io/projects/fraction-math) in [Python](https://sampleprograms.io/languages/python) was written by:

+- Jeremy Grifski
 - Niraj Kamdar

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 10 2022 16:42:22.
 The solution was first committed on Oct 16 2019 12:52:44.
 As a result, documentation below may be outdated.